simon-hirsch/rolch/docs/index.md

 `ROLCH` is a `Python` package for online distributional learning and online models for conditionally heteroskedastic data.
 We provide an online implementation of the well-known GAMLSS model using online coordinate descent (OCD).

+!!! note
+    `ROLCH` is currently in the first alpha phase.
+Please expect changes to happen frequently.

 ## Installation

 `ROLCH` is available on the [Python Package Index](https://pypi.org/project/rolch/) and can be installed via `pip`: